Good for the body is the work of the body, good for the soul the work of the soul, and good for either the work of the other.

 2. Apps for Guided Practice

-• Calm:ย Offers guided meditations, sleep stories, and mindfulness exercises focused on reducing stress and improving well-being.
+• Calm:ย Offers guided meditations, sleep stories, and mindfulness exercises to reduce stress and improve well-being.

 3. Podcasts

 • On Being with Krista Tippett:ย Long-form conversations with scientists, theologians, artists, and poets about the spiritual and intellectual landscape of our time.
-Many episodes are a deep dive into the themes of the blog post.
+Many episodes are deep dives into the blog post’s themes.

 Remember to explore these resources with an open mind and trust your intuition to find what resonates most deeply with your journey of rediscovery.